axenox/PackageManager/Docs/Versioning/Git_console.md

 ## Troubleshooting git

+### View git configs

+To check the current git configuraion open the git console an run to command below.
+This will show not only all configurations, but also the files where they are located, which is very usefull.

+`git config --list --show-origin --show-scope`

 ### Debugging git

 To enable debug output for git commands, set the following environment variables before running the command: `GIT_CURL_VERBOSE=1 GIT_TRACE=1`